vaishunall/iOSPrework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-It took me a while to understand the storyboard and the drag-and-drop features for UI elements and use the assistant for IBAction, but once I did so, I was able to use it with ease.
+It took me a while to understand the storyboard, the drag-and-drop features for UI elements, and the assistant for IBAction, but once I did so, I was able to use it with ease.

 Changes I've made to the app:
 - Changed the font family and size
 - Added a view behind the text to make sure there the text is clearly visible regardless of the background color
-- Changed the background colors to more red/pink/purple colors by changing the RGB value (set red to always be one) so the background would better match the button
 - Added rounded corners to the view and the button